Western tubenose goby: Description

 The species average size is 12.7 centimeters.
 The body and head is flattened laterally.
 It has 37–46 large, cycloid scales.
 Its jaws are equal by length.
 It has an abdominal sucker without explicit blades.
 It has no swim bladder.
 The head's width is usually less than its height.
 Crown, nape, upper edges of operculums, origins of pectoral fins, belly, and posterior part of throat are covered with cycloid scales.
 Body color is brown to yellowish-gray with 4–5 dark streaks on back, transforming to spots below the middle of the body.
 Its fins are typically striped.
 It reaches 12 cm.
 It differs from the closely related marine tubenose goby P. marmoratus by the head length, which constitutes 28–32% of the fish's standard length.
 The posterior membrane of first dorsal fin reaches the origin of the second dorsal fin.
 Arterior naris reaches the upper lip or uppermost margin of the lower lip.
 Eye diameter is 16–21% of head length.

 The tubenose gobies have a cylindrical body with a flattened ventral surface.
 The mouth is wide and slightly subterminal mouth with large lips and no barbels.
 The first dorsal fin has 7 or 8 spines.
 The caudal fin is rounded and has a triangular black spot at its base.
 The ventral fins are fused into a single suction cup shape.
 The scales are small and cover the top of the head, behind the eyes, and along the midline.
-The back and sides have broad, oblique blochtes on a lighter brown or olive background.
+The back and sides have broad, oblique blotches on a lighter brown or olive background.
 The bottom of the fish is cream to white in color.
 This species lacks scales on its lateral line.
 The rows above the lateral line have 45 to 48 scales.
 The tubenose goby is flattened on the ventral surface.

 The nostril tubes, from which these gobies get their name, distinguish the tubenose goby from the round goby.
 The western tubenose goby have tubular nostrils and its nostril tube extends to the upper lip.
-The tubular nostril is 2–4 centimeters long.
+The tubular nostril is 2–4 cm long.
 The round goby lacks these nostril tubes.
 It can also be distinguished by its long anterior nostrils and lack of a black spot on the posterior base of its dorsal fin.